scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * For the remaining options, I have unchecked them but feel free to enable the options that you need for your testing purposes.
 * Select Create and wait for the status to show the DB is Available.
 * Click the View credentials details button on the upper right to copy your DB credentials.

+***Deploy pgAdmin

+pgAdmin is a popular GUI clinet for Postgres.
+You can pefrom various admin and development tasks with the help of this user firendly tool.
+I will use it to verify connectivity to both source and target databases as well as import test data and verify migration of data from source to target DB.
+If you prefer command line tool, pgql will dp nicely too.

+For this section, we will need the following data ready:

+* Public IP of the EC2 instance hosting the source Postgres DB
+* The endpoint for the target Postgres RDS DB
+* Access credentials for both DBs.
+* Ensure that security groups attached to both DBs allow incoming traffic to and from the internet thru port 5432.

+Let's proceed to deploy pgAdmin.

+* Download pgAdmin for your OS: https://www.pgadmin.org/
+* Install pgAdmin according to the OS instructions.
+* Create a New Server connection record for the source Postgres running on the EC2 instance, and verify connectivity.
+* Create a New Server connection record for the target Postgres in RDS, and verify connectivity.

 ***Load Test Data Into The Source Postgres DB***